 If you are looking for a Foreclosure Lawyer in Trenton, you may be staring at a notice of intention to foreclose, a notice to appear in court, or a notice of Sheriff’s sale.
-These are sobering documents that mean one thing: you are in danger of losing your home.
-You and your family are facing a highly motivated bank employing experienced foreclosure attorneys funded by significant financial resources.
+These sobering documents mean one thing: you are in danger of losing your home.
+You and your family are facing a highly-motivated bank employing experienced foreclosure attorneys funded by significant financial resources.
 If keeping your house is important to you, you need a good attorney on your side.
 Our foreclosure lawyers are ready to help with your legal needs.

 From the filing of the notices, to the filing of the complaint, final judgment papers, the entry of default, the writ of possession, and the scheduling of the Sheriff’s sale, each step takes time.
 With the help of our experienced attorneys, you can make the most of that time.
 For example, lenders must comply with New Jersey’s Fair Foreclosure Act.
 Pursuant to that act, a lender must send you, the homeowner, notice of the foreclosure by certified mail, return receipt.
 Additionally, New Jersey law requires the mailing of a Notice to Cure.
 If you have not signed for these notices, you may have a defense.

 Our office also specializes in more complex Foreclosure defenses.
-You may have heard of the phenomenon called “robo signing.”
+You may have heard of the phenomenon called “robo-signing.”
 Prior to the great recession, banks engaged in improper execution of mortgage documents, including the automatic reproduction of signatures.
-By conducting a title search and forensic review of your mortgage documents, we would be able to determine if your bank improperly used duplicate or incorrect signatures on your loan documents, and force the bank to the negotiation table.
+By conducting a title search and forensic review of your mortgage documents, we will be able to determine if your bank improperly used duplicate or incorrect signatures on your loan documents, and force the bank to the negotiation table.
 This defense is more common than you may think, especially for certain mortgages that originated in the early 2000s.